Particle on a torus knot: Symplectic analysis: Conclusions

 Finally, we have deduced BRST invariant first-order Lagrangian and established the off-shell nilpotent and absolutely anti-commuting (anti-)BRST symmetries corresponding to the newly reformulated gauge theory.
 We have also derived the (anti-)BRST charges which are shown to be nilpotent of order two and absolutely anti-commuting in nature.
 Further, these conserved (anti-)BRST charges have been depicted as the generators of the corresponding (anti-)BRST symmetries.
-The physicality condition satisfied by these charges shows that the first-class constraints annihilate the physical states of the system and it is on par with the Dirac quantization procedure.
+Additionally, the physicality condition of dynamically stable subspace shown that the first-class constraints annihilate the physical states of the system and is consistent with the Dirac quantization procedure.
 For future endeavor, we wish to explore the possibility of a particle on torus knot as a model for Hodge theory and aim to establish the physical realizations of cohomological operators within the BRST formalism \cite{torus_knot}. \\

-{\bf {Acknowledgments:}} The support from FRG scheme of National Institute of Technology Calicut is thankfully acknowledged. \\
+{ \bf Acknowledgments:} The support from FRG scheme of National Institute of Technology Calicut is thankfully acknowledged.